yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security/Authentication & Authorization/json-web-tokens/split-token.md

     ]
 }
 ```
-This is a Tyk built-in plugin that enables us to execute Javascript code on an endpoint.
-This invoked our "login.js" script which we loaded into Tyk.
+This is a Tyk built-in plugin that enables you to execute Javascript code on an endpoint.
+This invokes your `login.js` script which you loaded into Tyk.
 5. Make API call using the opaque token returned in step 4

 ```$ curl localhost:8080/basic-protected-api/get -H "Authorization:EwIaRgq4go4R2M2z7AADywZ2ToxG4gDMoG4SQ1X3GJ0"